Rod Woodson: 1996

 On August 12, 1996, Woodson declined the Pittsburgh Steelers' three-year, $9 million contract extension offer and requested a long-term contract for four or five-years.
 They went on to offer Woodson a five-year, $10 million contract extension and a five-year, $13.5 million incentive-laden contract with a signing bonus of $500,000 included.
 Woodson returned as the starting cornerback alongside Willie Williams, but was relieved of kick and punt return duties.

-He started in the Pittsburgh Steelers' season-opener at the Jacksonville Jaguars and collected a season-high eight combined tackles and made an interception in their 24–9 loss.
+He started for the Pittsburgh Steelers' at the Jacksonville Jaguars and made eight tackles and made an interception in their 24–9 loss.
 On September 8, 1996, Woodson recorded five combined tackles and returned an interception by Ravens' quarterback Vinny Testaverde 43 yards for a touchdown during a 31–17 win against the Baltimore Ravens in week 2.
 In week 11, Woodson recorded five combined tackles and made a season-high two interceptions off pass attempts by Bengals' quarterback Jeff Blake during a 34–24 loss to the Cincinnati Bengals.
 He started in all 16 games in 1996 and recorded 71 combined tackles, six interceptions, a touchdown, and a sack.

 The Pittsburgh Steelers finished atop the AFC Central with a 10–6 record.
 On January 5, 1997, Woodson recorded seven combined tackles in his last appearance as a member of the Pittsburgh Steelers.
 They went on to lose 28–3 to the New England Patriots in the AFC Divisional Round.

 Free agency

-After the 1996 NFL season, the Pittsburgh Steelers offered Woodson a four-year, $7.2 million contract with a signing bonus of $1 million.
-Woodson became an unrestricted free agent in 1997 after he was unable to agree to a contract with the Pittsburgh Steelers.
-Woodson was plagued by injuries in 1996, including a strained Achilles tendon, a sprained knee, and an injury to his back that substantially hurt his value on the free agent market.
-On April 19, 1997, Woodson declined a four-year, $7 million contract offer from the Pittsburgh Steelers hours before the 1997 NFL Draft.
-The Steelers subsequently drafted Maryland cornerback Chad Scott in the first round (24th overall) of the 1997 NFL draft and ended negotiations with Woodson.
+After the 1996 NFL season, the Steelers offered Woodson a four-year, $7.2 million contract with a signing bonus of $1 million.
+He became an unrestricted free agent in 1997 after he was unable to agree to a contract with the Steelers.
+He was plagued by injuries in 1996, including a strained Achilles tendon, a sprained knee, and an injury to his back that substantially hurt his value on the free agent market.
+On April 19, 1997, Woodson declined a four-year, $7 million contract offer from the Steelers hours before the 1997 NFL draft.
+The Steelers subsequently selected Maryland cornerback Chad Scott in the first round (24th overall) of the 1997 NFL draft and ended negotiations with Woodson.

 During the offseason, Woodson held a workout at Purdue that was attended by ten teams interested in signing him, including the San Francisco 49ers, Chicago Bears, Cincinnati Bengals, and Jacksonville Jaguars.
 The Cincinnati Bengals offered Woodson a three-year contract reportedly worth between $1.5 million and $2 million per season.